popeadam/Kometa/docs/config/libraries.md

         ```

         By default, when `collection_files` is missing Kometa will look within the root Kometa directory for a
-        collection file called `<MAPPING_NAME>.yml`.
+        Collection File called `<MAPPING_NAME>.yml`.
 In the example below, Kometa will look for a file named
         `TV Shows.yml`.

         ```yaml